Sport in the Czech Republic: Individual sports

 Liberec (Reichenberg) hosted the FIL European Luge Championships in 1914 and 1939.
-Prague hosted the 1958 ICF Canoe Sprint World Championships in 1958.
+The Czech Republic has twice hosted the ICF Canoe Sprint World Championships: Prague hosted the 1958 Championships and Račice hosted them in 2017.
 In 2009, Liberec hosted the FIS Nordic World Ski Championships and the Ski Jumping World Cup always comes here in January.

+Athletics

+The Czech Athletics Federation organises the annual Czech Athletics Championships, Czech Indoor Athletics Championships and Czech Republic Marathon Championships.
+Regular athletics meetings are held at the Josef Odložil Memorial in Prague, as well as the Golden Spike Ostrava.
+Half marathons are regularly run in cities including České Budějovice, Karlovy Vary, Olomouc, Prague, and Ústí nad Labem.
+Annual marathons are held in places including Kladno, Ostrava, and Prague.

 Figure skating

 Tomáš Verner is the 2008 European champion, a medalist at two other European Championships (2007 silver, 2011 bronze), and a ten-time (2002–2004, 2006–2008, 2011–2014) Czech national champion.
 He has won six senior Grand Prix medals, including the 2010 Cup of Russia title.
 He has represented the Czech Republic at the 2006, 2010 and 2014 Winter Olympics.
 He has qualified for the Grand Prix Final three times (2008, 2009 and 2010).
 His highest placement in the World Championships is fourth which he achieved twice in 2007 and 2009.

 Michal Brezina has represented the Czech Republic at the 2010, 2014 and 2018 Winter Olympics.
 He is the 2013 European bronze medalist, 2011 Skate America champion, 2009 World Junior silver medalist, and four-time Czech national champion.
 He is also the winner of the 2014-15 ISU Challenger Series.
 He has qualified for the Grand Prix Final twice (2011 and 2018).
 His younger sister, Eliška Březinová, competes in ladies' single skating.